redsolution/django-simple-feedback/README.rst

 What's new
 ``````````

+0.4.1 - Option to define humanized form names was added.
 0.4.0 - New version.
 Responses in DB was deleted and mailing lists was added.